 - Arranging flight tickets

 - Providing pre-departure information about travel, safety, risk management, health insurance, vaccines, living costs, in-country accommodation options, and other country-specific information

 - Delivering pre-departure training

-- Delivering a knowledge sharing/debriefing session at the University of Waterloo upon completion of the field placement
+- Delivering a knowledge sharing/debriefing session at St. Paul's University College upon completion of field placement

 - Facilitating opportunities for students to publish articles or blogs